triskadecaepyon/iot_joule_auto_demo/README.md

 **Implementation**:

-In order to take full advantage of the Intel® Joule hardware, _multiprocessing_ is used to access all 4 cores of the CPU.
+In order to take full advantage of the Intel® Joule hardware, _multiprocessing_ is used to access all 4 cores of the CPU on the Joule.
 The data collection and storage utilizes a queue, and the machine learning tasks are done with asynchronous processes.
-The collection and storage queue utilizes _hdf5_ via _pytables_, and has a windowed sensor data of a few seconds implemented with a ring buffer.
+The collection and storage process utilizes the multiprocessing queue to maintain light ordering (but not strict), and has a windowed sensor data of a few seconds implemented with a ring buffer.
 Sensor reads are done with Intel's MRAA library for IoT devices, and the code is prioritized to not drop data when possible.

+**Hardware and OS**

+The code is designed to run on Ubuntu Desktop 16.04 LTS, with the Intel® Distribution for Python\* as the Python environment.
+Use of the scaffold code subs out the sensor reads with mocked data such that one may develop the code on other forms of OS (such as MacOS or Windows).

+The hardware used is the Intel® Joule 570x developer kit, used with the AC adapter and the heatsink installed.
+In its current form, a display, mouse, and keyboard will be needed to use or demo the project.

 **License**

 MIT